Camera Module Market Size and Share

 Camera Module Market Analysis by Mordor Intelligence

-The camera module market size stands at USD 43.03 billion in 2026 and is forecast to reach USD 52.91 billion by 2031, advancing at a 4.22% CAGR over the period.
+The camera module market size is expected to grow from USD 41.12 billion in 2025 to USD 43.03 billion in 2026 and is forecast to reach USD 52.91 billion by 2031 at 4.22% CAGR over 2026-2031.
 This modest headline growth masks a shift from smartphone replacement cycles toward safety-driven automotive demand and edge analytics surveillance installations that carry richer bill-of-materials and longer design-in horizons.
 Consumer electronics still anchor volumes, but tier-one vehicle suppliers and smart-city contractors now set the technology roadmap.
 Vertically integrated players are winning design awards by bundling sensors, lenses, and actuators under one roof, while pure-play assemblers struggle with eroding gross margins.
 Sovereign industrial policies in Asia and the Middle East are localizing assembly, shortening lead times, and adding geopolitical complexity to an already stretched supply chain.
 At the same time, packaging advances such as flip-chip and wafer-level optics are shrinking z-height, opening the door to under-display and folded-optics form factors that command above-average selling prices.

 Key Report Takeaways